Society of Experimental Test Pilots: Scholarship foundation

 In 1967, the Society created a foundation to provide for scholarships and other forms of educational assistance to children of deceased or disabled Society members.
-As of 2020, the scholarship foundation has granted over 3.5 million dollars in educational assistance to more than 178 students.
+As of 2020, the scholarship foundation has granted over US$3.5 million in educational assistance to more than 178 students.
 Approximately 12 students per year attend school with Society assistance.

 Membership and member grades

 Membership in the Society is divided into six grades: